 - 10+ years’ experience in non-profit and/or philanthropy, including strategic planning, advocacy/policy, community organizing, program design and management, and program evaluation

 - Relevant experience in business or for-profit may be considered

 - Experience fundraising is a plus

 This is a full-time, senior position located in Brooklyn, NY that occasionally requires early morning, evening, and weekend work.
 The Foundation offers an excellent benefits package, which includes generous paid time off, employer-paid health and dental insurance, and friendly work environment.

 Brooklyn Community Foundation is an Equal Opportunity Employer.
 In alignment with its Racial Justice Lens, the Foundation is committed to maintaining a diverse staff and lifting up the leadership of people from communities historically underrepresented in philanthropy.
 Additionally, the Foundation does not base any hiring decisions on an applicant’s history of involvement in the criminal justice system.

-Email cover letter and résumé to firstname.lastname@example.org (no reference letters or phone calls please!) and list “Program Officer” in the subject line.
-Interviews will begin end of January.
+Email cover letter and résumé to firstname.lastname@example.org (no reference letters or phone calls please!) and please list Vice President of Programs in the Subject line.